sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 We need to prove the validity of the above equation with ZKP.
 We assume to use SP1 zkVM.
-To proce this, the state transition function is adjusted as follows:
+To prove this, the state transition function is adjusted as follows:

 $$
 \begin{aligned}